 Owner:

-: zip:
+zip:

 Contact Person: Phone:

+Email:

 General Contractor:

-•
+Address:

-: zip:
+zip:

 Contact Person: Phone:

-Email: 924W.
+Email:

 Project Name:

 Address:

+City: State: zip:
-• zip: The Project Should not Extend Past the End Date

-Latitude: If the project continues beyond the end
+Factors Needed for Calculation of R Factor Latitude: The Project Should not Extend Past the End Date If the project continues beyond the end

 Longitude: date submitted in the waiver the owner must recalculate the "R" factor using the

 Start Date: new end date.
 If the new "R" factor is 5 or more the owner must immediately

 End Date: obtain coverage under the UPDES CGP.
 The waiver should only be used if the

 "R" Factor Value: owner has confidence the project can be completed within the start and end date submitted in the waiver.

-Hand calculated ☐ EPA calculated ☐ NAME AND AND ASSESSMENT OF THE PARTY OF THE
+Hand calculated □ EPA calculated □ SHOWING IN THE THAT THE